-We are developing our research center in lots adjacent to The Kampong in Coconut Grove, Florida, which is where Dr. Fairchild lived, performed much of his research, and where many of his historical plant collections still exist today.
+We are building our research center in lots adjacent to The Kampong in Coconut Grove, Florida, where Dr. Fairchild lived and performed much of his research, and where many of his historical plant collections still exist today.

 By drawing inspiration from a location with a legacy of scientific exploration and discovery, our research center will continue to be Florida’s leader in exploration, conservation and management of tropical plants.

-We are focused on issues crucial to South Florida such as:
+We focus on issues important to South Florida such as:

 - Preserving tree canopy